dennisryanlee/metric-imperial-convertor/tracking.md

 Tracking:

 12/02/22:
-Accomplished - resolved problem with some units - I was returing "kgs" in the getReturnUnit function incorrectly Tomorrow -
+Accomplished - resolved problem with some units - I was returing "kgs" in the getReturnUnit function incorrectly; post new version on replit to test; resolve gal to L (was kg incorrectly)
+Tomorrow -
 Units:
 gal - OK